[Emilia-Romagna Villages] Portico di Romagna and San Benedetto in Alpe

 Estimated reading time: 3 minutes

-The story of St. Benedict in the Alps is linked to that of the homonymous abbey that has been here since the year 1000.
-Even Dante Alighieri on his journey, exiled from the Florentine country, found shelter in the abbey, and in these places it is said that he was born The love of Beatrice.
-The father of the famous girl, Fosco Portinari, was the owner of the Portinari palace, still present in the center of Portico.
+The story of San Benedetto in Alpe is linked to that of St Benedict’s abbey, which has been here since the year 1000.
+Dante Alighieri found shelter in the abbey on his journey into exile from Florence, and here, it is said, is where he fell in love with Beatrice.
+The famous girl’s father, Fosco Portinari, owned Palazzo Portinari, which still stands in the centre of Portico.

-Spring: you can spoil a typical Romagna’s plate… the bracciatello!
-The Bracciatello feast crowns this sweet, poorly made flour, water and eggs, similar to a donut donut villa, which is always tasty with salami and a glass full of red wine.
+Spring: It’s time to relish a traditional Romagna dish – bracciatello!
+The Bracciatello festival is a celebration of this simple savoury “doughnut” made with flour, water and eggs, which always goes down well with salami and a glass of red wine.

 Food and Wine

 Romagna cuisine has many traditional delicacies to offer, not least in the world of confectionery.
 Sweet peaches and cream is a treat that every good Romagna lad and lass grew up with, lovingly made by mums and grans.
 With two capfuls of red Alchermes liqueur in a cascade of cream or even chocolate, they really are the pièce de résistance.
 One is never enough!

 Pilgrim paths and walking trails

 Two spiritual paths meet amid the mountains: St Anthony’s Way and Dante’s Walk.
 The former leads to Padua and the saint’s tomb in Montepaolo, on a 190-mile route via Monselice, Rovigo, Ferrara, Bologna, and various natural parks.